iv4xr-project/iv4xr-se-plugin/README.md

 #### *3rd Party Dependencies*

-Apart from the game libraries, the plugin requires two additional libraries to run:
+Apart from the game libraries, the plugin requires three additional libraries to run:

 * `AustinHarris.JsonRpc.dll`, which in turn requires:
 * `Newtonsoft.Json.dll`
+* `ImpromptuInterface.dll`

 There are many ways how to obtain the libraries.
 One of them is the following: